-The shift towards the modern Western diet has caused an increase in cases of magnesium deficiency.
-Most people only meet about 50% of the US Recommended Dietary Allowance of magnesium (410-420 mg/day for men and 310-320 mg/day for women).
+The shift toward the modern Western diet has caused an increase in cases of magnesium deficiency.
+Most people meet only about 50 percent of the U.S. Recommended Dietary Allowance of magnesium (410 to 420 mg per day for men and 310 to 320 mg per day for women).
 This can lead to a variety of magnesium deficiency symptoms and, in severe cases, contribute to chronic disease.

 Do you want to eat foods that help you feel better, stay slim, and avoid diet-related diseases?
 Do you want to be healthier by eating delicious “super” foods?

 If so, claim your FREE copy, right now, of the definitive nutrition guide on living a longer, healthier, happier life.

 Aside from low intake of magnesium, there are other factors that can contribute to magnesium deficiency by affecting excretion and absorption of this mineral, such as the following:

 - Excessive consumption of coffee, fats, and alcohol

 - Rapid or prolonged periods of weight loss

 - Too much calcium, either through diet or through excessive supplementation

 Magnesium is necessary for many cellular processes, and it is especially important in organs that require a lot of energy, like the brain, heart, and muscle.
 Deficiency can cause such symptoms as: